fred-xpm/WorkingWithGit/README.md

 # UiPath Studio<br>

 -Demo for working with Git & GitHub in UiPath Studio \
--Workflow: 'Working with List and Dictionaries'
+-Workflow: 'Working with Lists and Dictionaries'